machinewrapped/gpt-subtrans/readme.md

   A brief description of the film to give context.
 Less is more here, otherwise the AI can start improvising.

 - `-n`, `--name`, `--names`:
-  Optionally provide (a list of) names to use verbatim in the translation.
+  Optionally provide (a list of) names to use in the translation (gpt4 and gpt-3.5-turbo-instruct are more likely to actually use them).

 - `-s`, `--substitution`:
   A pair of strings separated by `::`, to substitute in either source or translation, or the name of a file containing a list of such pairs.